 Container gardening isn’t just for apartment gardens!
 If you have a sunny sidewalk or a small area that would work well for a container to grow veggies, think about growing vertically in a container!

-One of our favorite containers that we’ve used ourself, is the GreenStalk Vertical Tower Garden.
+One of our favorite containers that we’ve used ourselves, is the GreenStalk Vertical Tower Garden.

 It has a great watering system that self waters very evenly throughout all the levels.
 We were very surprised at the “salad garden” we grew in ours last year, just how much food we were able to produce in such a small square foot area.